ElektraInitiative/libelektra/doc/decisions/bootstrap.md

 Algorithm:

 1. try to get system:/elektra using the file elektra.ecf (KDB_DB_INIT)
-2. if it works, mount the init backend to system:/elektra (non-fallback mode)
+2. if it works, mount the init backend to system:/elektra
-3. if it fails (== 0 or == -1), try default.ecf as fallback
-4. if the fallback works (i.e. keys are present in system:/elektra), mount the default backend to system:/elektra (fallback mode)

 ## Rationale